OpenSourceEBike/ebike_wireless_remote/documentation/getting_started.md

 ![Figure 6](vdd_out.png)

-To ensure the dongle has the longest possible battery life it is necessary to put a small drop of solder on the SB1 pad on the bottom of the board to short it out.
+To ensure the dongle has the longest possible battery life it is necessary to cut the SB2 pad on the bottom of the board to open the circuit.

 ![](board_back.png)

-__Why do we need to short SB1?__
+__Why do we need to cut SB2?__
 Please note that the usual power supply of the nRF52840 Dongle is 5V supplied to the VBUS pin of the dongle; see the [schematic for the dongle](./pca10059_schematic_and_pcb.pdf).
 VBUS supplies power to a on-chip high voltage regulator of the nRF52840 SoC.
 The output of this regulator (3.3V) supplies the SoC and the LEDs.
-The short on SB1 shorts out this high voltage regulator and greatly improves power dissipation when using an external battery.
+The cut on SB2 opens the connection to the high voltage regulator and greatly improves power dissipation when using an external battery (Power off mode dissipation improves from ~10uA to ~0.5uA - a 10X improvement.
+This improves the battery life from 1 to over 2 years!)

 3. **Connect the VLCD5 keypad**
    The VLCD5 handle bar remote keypad has 4 buttons and 5 wires (1 wire for each button and 1 common wire to all buttons).
 Connect the wires directly to the Nordic nrf52840 dongle.
 The pins to connect are 0.13, 0.15, 0.17, 0.20 and GND, corresponding to **PLUS, MINUS, ENTER and STANDBY** buttons on the remote keypad